 The observations used in this analysis consist of two distinct data sets.
-NuSTAR and XMM-Newton observed LMC X-4 jointly at four different epochs between 30 October 2015 and 27 November 2015.
-Table 1 lists the observation ID numbers, dates, and exposure times for
+NuSTAR and XMM-Newton observed LMC X-4 jointly at four different epochs between 2015 October 30 and 2015 November 27.
+Table 1 lists the observation ID numbers, dates, and exposure times for the LMC X-4 observations.
+NuSTAR and XMM-Newton also observed SMC X-1 jointly at four epochs between 2016 September 8 and 2016 October 24, and Table 2 contains the information for these observations.
+Figure 1 shows the one-day averaged MAXI light curves for

-FIG. 2.- NuSTAR (black) and XMM-Newton (red) light curves of the four joint LMC X-4 observations.
-All XMM light curves have been offset by a count rate of 20 for clarity, except for Observation L1 which has been offset by 120.
+Figure 2.
+NuSTAR 3-79 keV (black) and XMM-Newton 0.2-12 keV (red) light curves of the four joint LMC X-4 observations.
+All XMM-Newton light curves have been offset by a count rate of 20 for clarity, except for Observation L1, which has been offset by 120.
 We have excluded bright accretion flares from the light curves in Observations L1 and L4; excluded time intervals are shown with reduced opacity.